 Literacy Intervention (Reading and Spelling)

 An Orton-Gillingham based approach is used for reading intervention.
 Intervention will be structured, multisensory, and individualized based on your child’s needs.
-Sessions will focus on decoding (applying letter-sound and pattern knowledge to accurately pronounce written words), encoding (spelling), and comprehension (e.g., answering wh- questions, story grammar, main idea vs. details).
+Sessions will focus on decoding (applying letter-sound and pattern knowledge to accurately read written words), encoding (spelling), and comprehension (e.g., answering wh- questions, story grammar, main idea vs. details).

 Receptive and/or Expressive Language Therapy